New group wants investors protected in Fannie, Freddie wind-down

-WASHINGTON, April 7 (Reuters) - A new organization called the Coalition for Mortgage Security launched a campaign on Monday calling for winding down Fannie Mae and Freddie Mac in a way that does not harm the shareholders of the bailed-out mortgage companies.
+WASHINGTON (Reuters) - A new organization called the Coalition for Mortgage Security launched a campaign on Monday calling for winding down Fannie Mae FNMA.OB and Freddie Mac FMCC.OB in a way that does not harm the shareholders of the bailed-out mortgage companies.

 The material used in the campaign mirrors the arguments of hedge funds battling the U.S. government over the value of their shares in Fannie Mae and Freddie Mac preferred stock.
 The group, which describes itself as a bipartisan, grassroots organization, declined to comment on its funding sources.
 It named Ken Blackwell, a senior U.S. housing official under President H.W.
 Bush, as its director.

-Note: (This version of the April 7 story was corrected to reflect Paulson & Co has not filed a lawsuit against the U.S.)